makrai/notes/futrell-2501-linguists-stopped-worrying.md

 arXiv:2500.17047 [cs.CL]

-* LMs can contribute to fundamental questions about linguistic structure, language processing, and learning
+* LMs can contribute to fundamental questions about linguistic structure, lang processing, and learning
-* They force us to rethink arguments that have been foundational in linguistics
+* They force us to rethink arguments that have been foundational in ling
 * they do not replace linguistic structure and theory,
 * they serve as proofs of concept for gradient, usage-based approaches

 # 1 Intro

 * It’s 1968, and Norm and Claudette are having lunch
-* Norm says he is interested in human language and the human mind, found HAL creepy, and isn’t sure why Claudette is so interested in building chatbots
+* Norm says he is interested in human lang and the human mind, found HAL creepy, and isn’t sure why Claudette is so interested in building chatbots
 * all Claudette wants is a machine that talks and understands.
 She doesn’t really care how it happens.
 Norm and Claudette have very different goals, nL
 * Fast forward to 2025
-  * Norm has worked for decades on a variety of diverse languages, developing sophisticated theories of linguistic structure
+  * Norm has worked for decades on a variety of diverse langs, developing sophisticated theories of linguistic structure
   * Claudette got more and more interested in engineering, amassing huge amounts of data, and training statistical models
-  * How relevant is it that the architecture of Claudette’s machines seems to have nothing to do with the structure of language as identified by Norm
+  * How relevant is it that the architecture of Claudette’s machines seems to have nothing to do with the structure of lang as identified by Norm
-  * what if Norm was right about the nature of language— does that mean the machines aren’t actually as impressive as Claudette thinks, because they are relying on shallow pattern matching?
+  * what if Norm was right about the nature of lang— does that mean the machines aren’t actually as impressive as Claudette thinks, because they are relying on shallow pattern matching?
   * Or are Claudette’s machines evidence that Norm’s theories were wrong?
-  * a view: neural networks are no more relevant to linguistics than submarine engineering is to an ichthyologist [halkutató]
+  * a view: neural networks are no more relevant to ling than submarine engineering is to an ichthyologist [halkutató]
     * just because both submarines and fish can move underwater does not mean that you can learn much about one from studying the other
 * LMs have access to so much more data, that whatever they are doing is irrelevant for humans (Chomsky+ 2023; Fox and Katzir, 2024; Bolhuis+ 2024)
-  * Some have denied that LMs could learn the putatively key properties of human language (Lan+ 2024; Fox and Katzir, 2024)
+  * Some have denied that LMs could learn the putatively key properties of human lang (Lan+ 2024; Fox and Katzir, 2024)
-  * neural network sequence models could learn to approximate anything ~> the fact that they seem to learn language is uninformative (Rawski and Baumont, 2023; Moro+ 2023; Chomsky, 2023; Chomsky+ 2023;
+  * neural network sequence models could learn to approximate anything ~> the fact that they seem to learn lang is uninformative (Rawski and Baumont, 2023; Moro+ 2023; Chomsky, 2023; Chomsky+ 2023;
     Collins, 2024; Bolhuis+ 2024)
     * LMs are like epicycles, the computational technique used by Ptolemy to